RavensbourneWebMedia/UX-design/README.md

 ### NMMaps

-On this **team project** you will learn the methods and tools of *user research* and *iterative design*, by engaging with a challenging user group: primary school children.
+On this **team project** you will learn the methods and tools of *user research* and *iterative design*, by working on a real-world project for the National Maritime Museum (NMM) in Greenwich.

 All the project material is [here](projects/nmmaps).